fchmainy/k8s-trainings-101/README.md

 Just poke around using the commands above, to understand how the various constructs and components relate to eachother.

-> :warning: Don't forget to check [CTFD](http://ctfd.f5demolab.org) to see if there are any challenges and questions for this section.
+> :warning: Don't forget to check [CTFD](http://ctfd.f5demolab.org) to see if there are any challenges or questions for this section.

 ---